Pratham-Bhavsar/dockerops-suite/README.md

-DockerOps Suite
+# DockerOps Suite

 ## About the Project

 DockerOps Suite started as a simple Docker project where I wanted to automate the deployment and management of a MySQL container using Bash scripts.

-As I learned more about DevOps tools, I gradually expanded the project by adding Docker Compose, GitHub Actions, and eventually Kubernetes.
+As I learned more about DevOps tools and practices, I gradually expanded the project by adding Docker Compose, GitHub Actions, Kubernetes, Prometheus, and Grafana.

-The goal of this project was not only to deploy applications but also to understand how modern DevOps workflows are built, from containerization to orchestration.
+The main goal of this project was not just to deploy applications, but to gain hands-on experience with the tools and workflows commonly used in modern DevOps environments.

 ---